microsoft/react-native-test-app/CONTRIBUTING.md

 When making changes to docs, also ensure that `schema.json` gets updated by running `npm run generate:schema`.

+## Release Announcements

+We tend to announce minor releases, and releases that add support for new React Native versions, on Discord and on whatever social media of the day is.
+This is the template we currently use:

+> 📣 react-native-test-app x.y.z
+>
+> The announcement, any information about what users might have to do (or undo),
+> and where they can learn more about them.
+>
+> Other fixes since a.b.c:
+>
+> - Fix #1
+> - Fix #2

+Make sure you're on latest `trunk`, then run
+`node scripts/release-notes.mjs <last version> <this version>` to get a list of user-facing changes.
+You will likely need to prune and rewrite some of these entries.

 <!-- References -->

 [Dependency Dashboard]: